jandelgado/rabtap/README.md

  --omit-empty         don't show echanges without bindings in info command.
  --offset=OFFSET      Offset when reading from a stream.
 Can be 'first', 'last',
                       'next', a duration like '10m', a RFC3339-Timestamp or an integer index value.
 Basically it is an alias for '--args=x-stream-offset=OFFSET'.
+ --property=KV        A key value pair in the form of "key=value" to specify
+	              message properties like e.g. the content-type.
  --queue-type=TYPE    type of queue [default: classic].
  --reason=REASON      reason why the connection was closed [default: closed by rabtap].
  --reject             Reject messages.
 Default behaviour is to acknowledge messages.
  --requeue            Instruct broker to requeue rejected message -r, --routingkey=KEY routing key to use in publish mode.
 If omitted, routing key
                       will be taken from message being published (see JSON message format).
  --saveto=DIR         also save messages and metadata to DIR.
  --show-default       include default exchange in output info command.
  -s, --silent         suppress message output to stdout.
  --speed=FACTOR       Speed factor to use during publish [default: 1.0].
  --stats              include statistics in output of info command.
  -t, --type=TYPE		  type of exchange [default: fanout].
  --tls-cert-file=CERTFILE A Cert file to use for client authentication.
  --tls-key-file=KEYFILE   A Key file to use for client authentication.
  --tls-ca-file=CAFILE     A CA Cert file to use with TLS.